San Tan Valley, Arizona: Geography

 San Tan Valley is located in the unincorporated area between the towns of Queen Creek to the north and west, and Florence to the south.
 The area is also bound by the San Tan Mountains Regional Park on the west and the Gila River Indian Community on the southwest.
-The area consists largely of planned communities, such as Pecan Creek South, San Tan Heights and Johnson Ranch.
+The area consists largely of planned communities, such as Pecan Creek South, San Tan Heights, Archer Meadows, and Johnson Ranch.

 Climate

 Situated east of the San Tan Mountains, the community is located in the Sonoran Desert.
 As such, it experiences the hot, arid summers and moderate winters that typify the area.
 According to the Köppen climate classification, San Tan Valley has a hot desert climate (abbreviated BWh).

 Demographics

+2020 census

-In 2010 San Tan Valley had a population of 81,321.
-The racial and ethnic composition of the population was 66.2% non-Hispanic white, 5.0% black or African American, 1.2% Native American, 2.1% Asian, 0.3% Pacific Islander, 0.2% non-Hispanic reporting some other race and 23.4% Hispanic or Latino.
+As of the 2020 census, there were 99,894 people.
+The racial and ethnic composition of the population was 68.7% white, 5.0% black or African American, 1.4% Native American, 1.9% Asian, 0.4% Pacific Islander, 13.4% two more or races, 9.3% reporting some other race.
+The population was 25.4% Hispanic or Latino (of any race).